Absent Teacher Reserve: Causes of ATR status

 Job losses by ATR teachers are typically caused by the closing of poorly performing schools.
 Teachers who are "excessed" (laid off) due to school closings apply for jobs in other schools or land in a reserve pool if no school hires them.
 In addition, teachers removed for issues relating to job performance, or problematic issues, can wind up on ATR status (where it exists) due to a legal agreement, decision, or binding arbitration.

 According to The New Teacher Project, a national nonprofit that studied New York's ATR pool, 25 percent of teachers entered the pool because they faced disciplinary charges; one third had received unsatisfactory evaluation ratings; and the majority of teachers in the ATR had not made an effort to apply for a new position through the city's hiring system.

 Many ATR Assistant Principals were not hired because they cost more than hiring principals wanted to spend on supervision.
 Assistant Principals placed in the ATR Pool by the NYC Department of education were often experienced and at the top levels of their salary.
 Placing Assistant Principals in the ATR Pool was also done to force senior supervisors to early retirement, allowing the NYC Department of Education to get new supervision at lower cost.
-This practice was a disservice to students and tax payers.
+Dan Weisberg in the New York Post asserts this practice was a disservice to students and tax payers.